 Overweight / obesity

-• obesity (>30% of normal weight) is an independent stroke risk factor
+• obesity (defined as having over 30% of normal weight) is an independent risk factor for stroke

-• central (abdominal) type of obesity is the riskiest
+• the central (abdominal) type of obesity is considered the riskiest

 • associated with other risk factors ( metabolic syndrome – hypertension, hyperglycemia, hyperlipidemia)